engineerthefuture/unifi-protect-event-backup-api/readme.md

 - Fallback test summary displayed in workflow logs if reporter fails

 **Note**: The workflow includes enhanced permissions (`checks: write`, `pull-requests: write`) and fallback mechanisms to handle potential test reporter permission issues.

+**Quality Assurance**: The codebase has been updated to eliminate all nullable reference type warnings while maintaining proper error handling and test compatibility.

 ## CloudFormation Infrastructure